Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/interaction_scripts.md

 **Isabella**: "But at what cost?
 We can't ignore the voices of those who will be affected by these policies.
 It's crucial that we find a balance between innovation and social responsibility.
 I fear that without safeguards, we may create a system that exacerbates existing inequalities."

 ### Scene 2: Finding Common Ground with Sarah Chen
-*Setting: A quiet café after a long day of meetings.
-Isabella and Sarah discuss the importance of ethical considerations in AI governance, emphasizing the need for policies that protect marginalized communities.
-Their collaboration highlights the importance of ethical considerations in the development of AI technologies, ensuring that their advocacy efforts are aligned with their values.*
+*Setting: A quiet café after a long day of meetings.*

+**Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
+It could enhance our security narrative while promoting equity."

+**Sarah**: "That could work.
+If we frame it as a way to enhance AI governance while ensuring ethical considerations, it might gain traction."

+**Isabella**: "Exactly!
+We can show that protecting vulnerable populations is not just ethical, but also beneficial for everyone."

 **Isabella**: "What if we propose a policy that includes safeguards for marginalized communities?
 It could enhance our security narrative while promoting equity."